gemc/home/assets/assets.md

 When an example sets `pyvista-fast: true` the script appends `--pyvista-fast`, forcing the fast rendering path that is well suited to large systems such as `ec`; `pyvista-fast: false` appends `--no-pyvista-fast` instead.

+Set `skip_asset_generation: true` for examples that should be kept in the examples directory but excluded from screenshot, VTK, and plot regeneration.

 ### Per-example reference

 | Example | category | script | vtksz stem |